 Data structure wise, a graph is usually created in the form of these: adjacency list, incidence list, adjacency matrix, incidence matrix, and edge list.
 Each of the representation mentioned has it own use cases and weaknesses; it all depends on how the user itself wanted to use it.

-A. Tree
+B. Tree

 A tree is just a special form of a graph.
 It is basically an undirected graph, with no simple circuit inside of it.
 An undirected graph is said to be a tree if there exists such unique simple path for each pair of two nodes.
 Another variation of the tree is called a rooted tree, which means a tree with one node selected as the root, while every other node is directed further away from its root by the edges.
 Some terminologies in trees are related to its node.
 Internal nodes are nodes of the tree that have children (descendants), while leaves are nodes of the tree that have no children.

-3Examples of possible trees.
+(Fig 3: Examples of possible trees.
+[XX])

 A n-ary tree is the is a form of rooted trees, where each internal node has maximum of n children.
 Commonly, as the world of computers exists of zeros and ones, a binary tree is used.
 A binary tree is a n-ary tree that consists of maximum two children.
 It has so many uses in optimizing algorithms and storing data efficiently, for example the BST (Binary Search Tree).

-CA. Quadtree
+C. Quadtree

 As mentioned before, the most common form of trees that is used in computer science is of course; the binary tree.
 With quadtrees, things are a little bit different.
 Binary trees, as named for its count of children, has two children.
 Whereas for quadtrees, they have at most four children (n=4).
 Formally elaborated, Quadtrees are hierarchical spatial tree data structures that are based on the principle of recursive decomposition of space [1].